Hungarian–Czechoslovak War: Battle of Salgótarján and aftermath

-Appealing to Hungarians with promises of regaining the land lost to neighbouring countries within a week of his rise to power, communist revolutioner Béla Kun declared war upon Czechoslovakia.
-That increased Kun's domestic support by making good on his promise to restore Hungary's borders.
-The Hungarian Army recruited men aged between 19 and 25.
-Industrial workers from Budapest volunteered, and many former Austro-Hungarian officers re-enlisted through patriotism.
-The Hungarian army moved its 1st and 5th artillery divisions (40 battalions) to Upper Hungary (partially modern day Slovakia).
-The Hungarian counterattack launched on 9 May 1919 in the area of Hatvan.
-On 20 May 1919 Colonel Aurél Stromfeld, attacked in force and routed Czechoslovak troops from Miskolc (Miškovec), also recapturing Košice (Kassa) and Prešov (Eperjes), thus successfully separated the Czechoslovak and Romanian Armies from each other.
-Through that successful action, Hungary controlled territory up to its old northern borders and regained control of industrial areas around Miskolc, Salgótarján and Banská Štiavnica (Selmecbánya).
+Appealing to Hungarians with promises to regain the lands lost to neighbouring countries, communist leader Béla Kun declared war on Czechoslovakia shortly after coming to power.
+This increased his domestic support by suggesting he would restore Hungary's pre-war borders.
+The Hungarian Army began recruiting men aged 19–25, with industrial workers from Budapest volunteering and many former Austro-Hungarian officers re-enlisting out of patriotism.
+The army moved its 1st and 5th artillery divisions (40 battalions) to Upper Hungary (in present-day Slovakia).

+The Hungarian counterattack was launched on 9 May 1919 in the area of Hatvan.
+On 20 May 1919, Colonel Aurél Stromfeld attacked in force and expelled Czechoslovak troops from Miskolc (Miškovec), also recapturing Košice (Kassa) and Prešov (Eperjes), successfully separating the Czechoslovak and Romanian armies from one another.
+As a result, Hungary controlled territory up to its former northern border and regained several industrial areas around Miskolc, Salgótarján and Banská Štiavnica (Selmecbánya).